-The exhibition comes out of a major research project initiated in the late 1990s, led by Professor José María Luzón Nogué, that investigates the story of the Westmorland and its contents.
-In recent years, with the support of the Paul Mellon Centre for Studies in British Art in London, remarkable progress has been made in identifying and cataloguing these extraordinarily diverse treasures, and this research forms the basis of the exhibition.
+The exhibition came out of a major research project initiated in the late 1990s, led by Professor José María Luzón Nogué, that investigates the story of the Westmorland and its contents.
+With the support of the Paul Mellon Centre for Studies in British Art in London, remarkable progress was made in identifying and cataloguing these extraordinarily diverse treasures, and this research formed the basis of the exhibition.

-In-kind support has been provided by the makers of Parmigiano Reggiano® cheese.
-Historically known as Parmesan, Parmigiano Reggiano® cheese has sailed out from its place of origin in North Central Italy since the 13th century to ports the world over.
+In-kind support was provided by the makers of Parmigiano Reggiano® cheese.
+Historically known as Parmesan, Parmigiano Reggiano® cheese has sailed out from its place of origin in North Central Italy since the thirteenthcentury to ports the world over.
 It is a PDO (Protected Designation of Origin) cheese and is well known as being the “King of Cheeses” for its nutritional value, its refined taste, and its culinary versatility.
-The 32 wheels of Parmesan on the Westmorland attest to the significance and value of this Italian treasure through the centuries.
+The thirty-two wheels of Parmesan on the Westmorland attest to the significance and value of this Italian treasure through the centuries.